The story of three best friends, roommates, and riding partners with a taste for the finer things. And plenty of dirt on their Ripton jorts…

 (*set background to white and center for optimal coverage)

-The mobile background this month is also from Bryce.
-Click here to download October’s Mobile Wallpaper.
+The mobile background this month is from this same mountain range.
+Click here to download April’s Mobile Wallpaper.

 Two years ago Backshop Bikes introduced one of the first gravel cycling tourism efforts in Trinidad, Colorado.
 The perception was that gravel had already matured to the point where as a category it would evolve towards a destination model akin to mountain biking.
 If it worked, then suddenly rural drive-by towns had a chance to leverage gravel bikes towards social prosperity.
 This is why we created the Explore Las Animas campaign in 2019, which included a website with community and route information.
 Unfortunately, it came down and I’ve been brainstorming on ways to get one back up since…

 Our friend Leo Rodgers landed a spot on national television Monday morning on the CW’s All American Stories series.
 You can watch this 7-minute mini-documentary short over at the CW Seed for free.
 If you’ve got spare time this morning, we highly recommend it!

 We’re pleased to introduce the Backcountry Bike Challenge by Ride With GPS and our friends Kurt and Kait.
 Check out the full press release below, particularly if you like a challenge and are looking to ride your bike off-the-beaten path…